 What if I am vaccinated, do I have to wear a mask?

-During Fall 2021, the entire Franklin community is expected to wear a mask indoors on the Franklin campus.
+All members of the Franklin community must wear a mask indoors on the Franklin campus.
 This includes all classrooms, computer labs, Library, Dining Hall and Grotto, WLC, and common areas (lounges, hallways, shared kitchens, etc.).
 In addition, individuals are expected to wear masks outdoors on the Franklin campus when social distancing is not possible.

 How will the COVID vaccine affect daily life in Switzerland?